Central Penn Business Journal

 The Central Penn Business Journal is a business newspaper headquartered in Harrisburg, Pennsylvania.
 The print publication is circulated on a weekly basis and covers five counties in central Pennsylvania: Cumberland, Dauphin, Lancaster, Lebanon, and York.

 It was acquired by New Media Investment Group in 2016.
-With a readership of more than 43,000 in print and tens of thousands more online, the Journal reaches business leaders and decision-makers who work, live and invest in Central Pennsylvania.
+The newspaper has a readership of more than 43,000 in print and tens of thousands more online.